MaxLap/activerecord_follow_assoc/INTRODUCTION.md

 my_sections = current_user.comments.follow_assoc(:post, :section)
 ```

-It's almost too simple compared to the built-in ways.
-Readability-wise it's great, it actually says
+It's almost too simple compared to the built-in ways:
-what it does, step by step.

-You can use it anywhere you could use `where`.
-You list the associations you want to
+* Readability-wise it's great, you just list the associations you want to follow
-follow and then you can keep on using `where`, `order`, etc., but now you are working
+* You can keep on using `where`, `order`, etc, this time related to the association's model
-on querying the records of the associations.

-Other benefits:
+* Use it anywhere you can use `where`
-* `follow_assoc` works the same way for `belongs_to` and `has_many`.
+* Works the same way `belongs_to`, `has_many`, etc.
-* It handles a lot of edge-cases a lot more easily compared to the first 3 ways:
+* Handles a lot of edge-cases a lot more easily compared to the first 3 ways:
   * Recursive associations (ex: `Comments` having `sub_comments`)
   * `has_one` will only consider one associated record per record.
 Doing this
     with the nested query is quite complicated.
-  * I can even handle polymorphic `belongs_to` in some cases.
+  * Polymorphic `belongs_to` (if you specify the class)
 * It does a single query, just like a regular chain of `where` would.

 So, here is another example.
 Can you guess what it does?